 Touch-Screen Pre-Validated Ticket

 In a metro station this will be a small YELLOW box but if you are using this on a tram or bus then it’s the ORANGE box.
 An example of this type of machine is shown here.
 It comes in different sizes but the screen is the same.
 You’ll need a contactless bank/credit card.
 First touch the flag to change to the desired language.
 Then touch the screen for the desired ticket (Blue means regular adult price, Green is for kids who have had their 6th birthday but are not yet 15) i.e. 30 minute ticket, 90 minute ticket (actually in the centre of Prague it’s valid for 60 minutes) or 24 Hour Pass.
 You pay using your contactless card.
 A plain text ticket is generated and it’s already pre-validated so you don’t need to stamp it in any other machine but your time starts now.
 This is the type of machine you also find on trams and some city buses.
-When using a contactless card, hold it to the machine for 5 seconds for the machine to recognise it otherwise if you take the card away too soon it will fail to issue a ticket and the box has to reset (this causes a red screen to be shown for the next few seconds).
+When using a contactless card, hold it to the machine until the ticket drops out beneath the machine otherwise if you take the card away too soon it will fail to issue a ticket and the box has to reset (this causes a red screen to be shown for the next few seconds).

 Touch-Screen Non-Validated Ticket